Summary

 Meanwhile in 2023 Ofsted SEND inspections began looking at local authorities’ oversight of alternative provision.
 Ofsted published its first research report in February 2024 recommending “a proportionate registration system for all AP”, having previously called for alternative provision settings to be registered as schools.

-The new national standards for alternative provision will cover 5 main themes
+The proposed new national standards for alternative provision cover 5 main themes

 - safeguarding and the wellbeing of children